 Ohio law differentiates parent visitation rights by separating it into parent vs non-parent.
 Visitation time for parents is referred to as parenting time, whereas non-parent’s is called companionship or visitation rights.

-If you are not holding primary custody rights, the court may or may not grant you parenting time.
+If you are not holding primary custody rights, the court in Ohio may or may not grant you parenting time.
 Generally, a court would deny visitation if it wasn’t in the child’s best interest.

 The factors used to determine visitation rights for parents in Ohio are include: